Ben's Bells: Effects of kindness on health

 Spreading kindness is the mission behind Ben's Bells because of the scientific effects that kindness has on one's health.
 The smallest actions by other individuals, especially strangers, can greatly impact the lives of others.
 Reaching out to those in need and showing support can be all that they really need in order to cope — just knowing that someone is there.
 The random acts of kindness and paying it forward movements have become a trend; however, they do more than people may think.
 Not only does performing a random act of kindness make the recipient feel good, but the one performing the act benefits as well.
 Studies have shown that people who perform random acts of kindness for others tend to be happier than those who do not.
-Spreading kindness to those in need creates a kindness effect in which people in turn go out and do further kind acts for others, making society a better place.
+Spreading kindness to those in need creates a kindness effect in which people in turn go out and do further kind acts for others.